Byron Scott: New Orleans Hornets

 Scott became the head coach of the New Orleans Hornets in 2004.
 Chris Paul was drafted by the team in 2005, and was named Rookie of the Year.
 In the 2005–06 and 2006–07 seasons, he guided the team to a pair of sub .500 seasons.
 One obstacle was that the team played most of its home games in Oklahoma City due to Hurricane Katrina's devastation of New Orleans.

 In the 2007–08 season, Scott had his first winning season as the Hornets head coach.
 They had a winning percentage of .683 with a record of 56–26.
 They became Southwest Division champions and finished 2nd overall in the Western Conference.
-Scott was named the head coach of the 2008 Western Conference All-Star team, and a few months after, he was awarded the 2007–08 NBA Coach of the Year Award.
+He was named the head coach of the 2008 Western Conference All-Star team, and a few months after, he was awarded the 2007–08 NBA Coach of the Year Award.
 Due to his success, the Hornets awarded Scott with a two-year extension.

 The Hornets had a 30–11 home record and a 26–15 road record and clinched the second seed in the Western Conference Playoffs.
 The Hornets won their first-round series against the Dallas Mavericks, posting a 4–1 record for the series.
 They would go on to face the defending champion San Antonio Spurs in the conference semifinals.
 An unusual trend of home court blowouts would mark the series until the deciding game 7 when the veteran Spurs would pull out a 91–82 win on the Hornets rowdy home court.
 The win marked the 100th playoff victory for Spurs coach Gregg Popovich.

 In the 2008–09 season, the Hornets finished 49–33 and entered the playoffs as a seventh seed.
 They faced the Denver Nuggets in the first round, losing after five brutal games, including a 58-point loss in game 4, which tied the worst margin of defeat in NBA postseason history.
 Scott was relieved from his head coaching duties for the Hornets on November 12, 2009, following a 3–6 start.
-He was mentioned as a candidate for several NBA coaching jobs, including the Chicago Bulls.
+He was mentioned as a candidate for several NBA coaching jobs, including the Los Angeles Clippers, but nothing came to fruition.

 Following his dismissal, he briefly served as a studio analyst for the NBA on ESPN.